hyunalee625/createtsy/README.md

+<h2>creatEtsy</h2>

-creatEtsy is an Etsy clone, an online market where users can view, purchase, review, and search products created and listed by other users on the platform.
+[https://createtsy.herokuapp.com/#/] is an Etsy clone, an online market where users can sell and purchase unique crafts created and listed by other users on the platform.